jellyfin-archive/jellyfin-docs/general/contributing/development.md

 ### Set up your copy of the repo

-The first step is to set up a copy of the Git repository of the project you want to contribute tom.
+The first step is to set up a copy of the Git repository of the project you want to contribute to.
 Jellyfin follows a "fork, feature-branch, and PR" model for contributions.

 1. On GitHub, "Fork" the Jellyfin repository you wish to contribute to, to your own user account using the "Fork" button in the relevant repository.